ChrisAraneo/web-services/README.md

 # web-services

-Repo used for running multiple web services on hosting
+Repo used for running web service on hosting